How to Place a Bet

 A day at the races is fantastic fun for all involved, but placing bets while you’re there is a slightly different experience than placing a bet at your local bookies or online.
 If you are attending a race and aren’t sure about the etiquette, you essentially have three options:

-1. Bet with a bookmaker at one of the “on course pitches” – once you have decided which horse you think will place first (a win bet), you basically go to one of the bookmakers (whichever has the best odds) and say the name or number of the horse and the amount you would like to bet.
+1. Bet with a bookmaker at one of the “on course pitches” – once you have decided which horse you think will place first (a win bet), you go to one of the bookmakers (whichever has the best odds) and say the name or number of the horse and the amount you would like to bet.
 They will then hand you a completed betting slip.
 Keep this safe, as you’ll need it to claim any winnings.

 2. Bet with an on-course leading bookmaker brand (such as Ladbrokes), fill in a betting slip and hand this in at a kiosk.
 They will give you a receipt confirming your stake and the odds.
 Keep this safe, as you’ll need it if you win.
 You can also bet each way.

-If you are planning a day at the races check out our Top 10 UK Racecourses.
+If you are planning a day at the races, check out our Top 10 UK Racecourses.

 How to Put a Bet on the Grand National

-If you want to be a part of the fun and need to know how to put a bet on the Grand National then look no further.
+If you want to be a part of the fun and need to know how to put a bet on the Grand National, then look no further.

-Once you have chosen your horse you have a few options:
+Once you have chosen your horse, you have a few options:

-• You can use a betting slip at a traditional bookie or betting shop – you’ll find lots of local betting shops near you, no matter where you are including – Ladbrokes Betting shops, Betfred Betting shops and William Hill betting shops.
+• You can use a betting slip at a traditional bookie or betting shop – you’ll find lots of local betting shops near you, no matter where you are, including Ladbrokes Betting shops, Betfred Betting shops and William Hill betting shops.

-• Place bets online, by opening an account with a bookmaker and registering a debit card – you’ll need to deposit funds into this account, but you may also receive free bets that can be placed against a selection of other events.
+• Place bets online, by opening an account with a bookmaker and registering a debit card – you’ll need to deposit funds into this account.
+Still, you may also receive free bets that can be placed against a selection of other events.
 Once your card is registered, you can either use a website or a betting app to place your bets.
 The money will be taken directly from your account.

-• If you are lucky enough to be on course, you can, of course, bet with an on-course bookmaker – just tell them the name or number of the horse and if you want to back it to win or be placed.
+• If you are lucky enough to be on course, you can, of course, bet with an on-course bookmaker – tell them the name or number of the horse and if you want to back it to win or be placed.

 How To Bet on Football